niteshwadhwa/UMLParser/README.md

 Compiling Instructions:

-Download dist folder (source code is present in this folder) from google drive present in Java Source Code Zip Folder These Descriptions are for running the UML Parser on Windows Operating System Only:
+Download dist folder (source code is present in this folder) from google drive present in Java Source Code Zip Folder These Descriptions are for using the UMLParser on Windows Operating System Only:

 Step 1:
 As I have chosen python-2.7 as programming lanaguage. so,python should be up and running with following Packages: